-Berry Sweet Orchards: Travel north of Baton Rouge to the town of Ethel, and you’ll find Louisiana’s first “state-certified organic you-pick” blueberry farm boasting more than 1,500 blueberry bushes that are 30 years old.
+Berry Sweet Orchards: Travel north of Baton Rouge to the town of Ethel, and you’ll find Louisiana’s first state-certified organic "you-pick” blueberry farm boasting more than 1,500 blueberry bushes that are 30 years old.

 Hillcrest Blueberry Farm: At this large farm south of Gloster, you can pick blueberries and blackberries and select other berry items from the store located in their state-of-art processing facility.